Nuts and your heart: Eating nuts for heart health

 One drawback to nuts is that they're high in calories, so it's important to limit portions.
 But choosing nuts instead of a less healthy snack may just help you stick to a heart-healthy diet.

-Can eating nuts help your heart?
+How might nuts help your heart?

-What's in nuts that might make them heart healthy?
+What might make nuts heart healthy?

 Besides being packed with protein, most nuts contain at least some of these heart-healthy substances: